 CCAR benchmark 2020

-- 1 July 2020
+- 2 September 2020

-On June 25th, the US Federal Reserve Board (FRB) released the results of this year’s Comprehensive Capital Adequacy Review (CCAR) exercise.
-In addition to the results of the exercise based on scenarios released earlier this year, the FRB also released a publication with details of a sensitivity analysis carried out in light of the coronavirus pandemic.
-The current economic crisis has exceeded many of the variables included in the original scenarios.
+A new and developing factor in this year’s exercise is the global coronavirus pandemic, which just began to take shape in the US during the CCAR cycle.
+On June 25th, the FRB released the results of this year’s CCAR exercise.
+In addition to the results of the exercise based on the scenarios released earlier this year, the FRB also released a publication with details of a sensitivity analysis carried out in light of the pandemic.

 Included in the publication of this sensitivity analysis was an announcement that the FRB will shortly release new scenarios based on potential trajectories of economic recovery.
 Upon release of these new variables, participating banks will be required to update and resubmit CCAR within 45 days.